 - Must show significant originality, which may include original synthesis, integration, or understanding beyond the scope of simple revision or comprehension of existing knowledge.

 These deadlines are intended to facilitate progress toward a successful Honors paper.
+The official college honors program deadlines are found here: Macalester College Honors Program.
 In all cases, college deadlines supersede the ones below, and are firm.
 December graduates must arrange suitable deadlines one semester earlier on an individual basis.

 - Provisional Application to Department: This deadline applies only to (a) students studying away in spring of the junior year, or (b) for sanctioned resubmissions of proposals in the previous spring: end of 2nd week of fall term (Senior year)